dcamposliz/learnPython/flaskr/README.md

 Source: [Flaskr Tutorial](http://flask.pocoo.org/docs/0.11/tutorial/introduction/)

 In this tutorial we create a simple micro-blogging application.
-It only supports one uiser that can create text-only entries.
+It only supports one user that can create text-only entries.
 We will use Flask and SQLite as a database (which comes out of the box with Python).

 This tutorial requires `Python 2`.